Immune Support Hacks

 Whole foods also contain lots of healthy fiber which contributes to your gut microbiome.
 These are the “good” bacteria in your gut that help keep bad germs from entering the body through the digestive tract.

 Fermented foods and drinks like kimchi, sauerkraut, and kombucha can help feed the healthy bacteria in your gut which also supports a healthy immune system.
-Maintaining the healthy community of healthy gut bacteria may help your immune cells differentiate between good and bad bacteria.
-This could lead to a stronger immune system and less sick days.
+Maintaining the community of healthy gut bacteria may help your immune cells differentiate between good and bad bacteria.
+This could lead to a stronger immune system.

 Read more about the benefits of eating a plant-based diet.